The top 10 Mexican restaurants in Cape Town

-For our hermanos y hermanas up north, the famous Tacoways in Durbanville is the place to get your Mexican flavour fix.
-This little no-nonsense outpost on the other side the Boerewors Curtain (or is it wall?) serves up truly delicious tex-mex, including tacos, nachos, burritos, and their famous pork chimichangas.
+Up north, the famous Tacoways in Durbanville is the place to get your Mexican flavour fix.
+This little no-nonsense outpost on the other side the Boerewors Curtain serves up truly delicious Tex-Mex, including tacos, nachos, burritos, and their famous pork chimichangas.
 In fact, those chimis alone are worth the trip up to the wild north.

 Zapata Mexican restaurant

 But if you think the high noon chimichanga has been won, you’d be incorrecto, muchacho.
-Named after the famous revolutionary Emiliano Zapata, the restaurant that bears his name puts up a fuerte lucha for those honours.
-They also serve up other delicious tex-mex favourites, including some of the best chilli poppers in town.
+Named after the famous revolutionary Emiliano Zapata, the restaurant that bears his name offers some stiff competition.
+They also serve up other delicious Tex-Mex favourites, including some of the best chilli poppers in town.

 Tortilla Modern Mexican near the CTICC